MainaPaina/Employee-Work-Management-System/README.md

 ## Wireframe & Design

-Our pictures of our Wireframe stored in a google drive folder.
+Pictures of our Wireframe for our design.
 [Click here](https://drive.google.com/drive/folders/1IjGixqCw1XO6SGw3HjePybzLAEChsx5r?usp=sharing) for a preivew

-Our Figma design. [click here](https://www.figma.com/proto/ZwdNLJc6DwWglFVEjYbfZ6/TimeManagement-Design?node-id=0-1&t=q41nd7CR70m6a272-1) for a preview.
+Figma design for our project. [click here](https://www.figma.com/proto/ZwdNLJc6DwWglFVEjYbfZ6/TimeManagement-Design?node-id=0-1&t=q41nd7CR70m6a272-1) for a preview.

 ## ✨ Features